tc39/notes/es9/2018-05/may-23.md

 (Istvan SEBESTYEN)

 IS: TC39 dominates downloads of ECMA standards.
 Even for PDF downloads.
 We need a solution for converting the HTML to proper PDF.
 Need solution to archive Github data into TC39 depository.
 We're working to improve the TC39 webpages.
 ISO has been fast-tracked.
 We would like more TC39 delegates to be part of the ECMA GA and ExeCom bodies.
-We're standardizing “ECMA Fellows” recognition awards for a select few, pending approval by the GA.
+We're standardizing "ECMA Fellows" recognition awards for a select few, pending approval by the GA.

 TST: Do we know the referrers for these old version downloads?
 So we can update them?